 Finally pour boiling water down the drain to rinse the solution away.

 Like this hack?
-We have loads more cleaning tips that don't actually use cleaning products.
+We have loads more cleaning tips that don't use cleaning products.

 How to clean bath taps